mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Python - A Language Made For Test-Driven Development/readme.md

 ![TDD Conference 2021 - Python - A Language Made For Test-Driven Development - Jan Giacomelli](TDD%20Conference%202021%20-%20Python%20-%20A%20Language%20Made%20For%20Test-Driven%20Development%20-%20Jan%20Giacomelli.jpg)

+*Python - A Language Made For Test-Driven Development*

 > TL;DR: To be completed

 First International Test Driven Development took place on July 10th.